Economy of Singapore: British colonization

 In 1819, Stamford Raffles, at the time Lieutenant-Governor of Bencoolen, established a trading post in Singapore.
 Raffles had been searching for a new settlement that could be used as an outpost of the British Empire.
 He left Calcutta and set out to explore much of South-East Asia.
 At the time, the Dutch Empire and British Empire were close economic rivals.
 Colonization enabled these empires to gain control of the vast resources of militarily weaker and economically less prosperous nations.
 Raffles was looking for a new settlement that could replace Malacca as a key economic advantage over the Dutch Empire.
 The former had been handed over to the Dutch under the Treaty of Vienna of 1815.
-Raffles found Singapore to be a perfect location, sitting just of the edge of the Straits of Malacca, nowadays one of the most important shipping lanes in the world.
+Raffles found Singapore to be a perfect location, sitting just off the edge of the Straits of Malacca, nowadays one of the most important shipping lanes in the world.
 As well, the territory had key economic resources which would benefit the British.
 There was abundant timber and fresh water, and a natural deep water harbor which would be beneficial for the British fleet.
 He arrived on an island at the mouth of the Singapore River, where there was a small Malay settlement.
 At the time accompanied by William Farquhar, Raffles met with Temenggong (essentially, Chief of Security, for the settlement) Abdul Rahman to negotiate the right to establish a trading post on the island, under the British Empire.
 The island was ruled nominally from Johar on the peninsula by Tengku (essentially, Prince) Rahman, Sultan of Johor, who was heavily influenced by the Dutch and the Bugis.
 However, the Sultanate was weakened by factional division so that Temenggong Abdul Rahman and his officials were more loyal to Rahman's elder brother Tengku Hussein (or Tengku Long) who was living in exile in "Riau" (likely the Riau Archipelago).
 With the Temenggong's help, Raffles managed to smuggle Hussein back to Singapore.
 He offered to recognize Hussein as the rightful Sultan of Johor and provide him with a yearly stipend; in return, Hussein would grant the British the right to establish a trading post on Singapore.
 On 6 February 1819 Raffles succeeded in having the territory formally incorporated into the British Empire as the aforementioned trading post.
 Much of the settlement's rapid economic growth thereafter can be credited to its natural suitability as a seaport hub.

 Trade expansion

-On 17 November 1869, the Suez Canal opens, connecting the Mediterranean Sea to the Red Sea.
+On 17 November 1869, the Suez Canal opened, connecting the Mediterranean Sea to the Red Sea.
 This allowed for a decrease in travel time, which resulted in a rise in trade volume.
 The nation saw a $32 million rise just a year after its opening.

 Trade volume reached $105 million Straits dollars in 1879, during which entrepot trade was the main source of income and trade alone accounted for more than one-third of GDP.